 These words also encourage one to seek not only one’s liberation but also that of others.

 As long as people don’t fear the truth, there is hope.
 For once they fear it, the one who tells it doesn’t stand a chance.
 And today, truth is still beautiful… but so frighteningAlice Walker

-Alice Walker’s opinion of truth and a people’s reaction to the truth.
-She is wary of a society that fears truth because such societies stifle truth sayers.
+Alice Walker’s opinion of truth and people’s reaction to the truth.
+She is wary of a society that fears truth because such societies stifle truth-sayers.
 This is a nugget to digest in this day and age when narratives are controlled by the powerful and facing undiluted truth almost becomes an impossibility.

 Creativity, Imagination, and Art

 Poetry is the lifeblood of rebellion, revolution, and the raising of consciousnessAlice Walker

 Also related to social consciousness, Walker depicts the power of poetry on a people’s political will.
 Walker, who has often used her poems as a medium of activism, is well placed to have this opinion as her poems have been raising awareness of civil rights and the injustice of racial and gender discrimination for decades.

 I’m not sure a bad person can write a good book, if art doesn’t make us better, then what on earth is it for?Alice Walker

 This is Walker speaking on the question of whether a writer’s lifestyle must reflect in their writing.
 Walker is of the opinion that a writer’s lifestyle must reflect in their writing and that person’s writing is a strong basis for judging a person’s character.